asciimike/smorgasbord/README.md

 ## Mobile
 Mobile contains my first "project" in Android development, which needs some serious UI love.
 Hopefully I'll get some iOS source as well.

+## OS
+Contains a simple shell (XSSH) in C that performs basic shell functions and can be used as a prototype for other projects relating to that.

 ## Parallel
 Parallel contains C++ w/MPI and CUDA code for doing various cool things, including a full linear solver in parallel!